Technology Impacts Your Sleep

 Plan a bedtime routine

 Perhaps you may be asking “what will I be doing during the one or two hours before bedtime after I shut down my gadgets?”.
 You may need to plan some activities that can make you relax during this time.
 There are several things you can do.
 Just ensure they don’t involve technology.
-You can read hard books, have a warm bath, family discussion, or do light house chores.
+You can get comfortable and read books, have a warm bath, family discussion, or do light house chores.
 You may have to try various sleeping solutions before you find what works best for you.

 Turn off notifications